Christian Robinson: Awards

 He was also awarded the Coretta Scott King Illustrator Honor for Josephine in 2015.

 Gaston was selected in 2015 for an IRA Teachers' Choices Reading List award. and was also selected as a 2015 Notable Children's Book for younger readers by the Association for Library Service to Children.

 He was the illustrator for Mac Barnett's 2015 picture book, Leo: A Ghost Story.
 His "moody blue illustrations" helped the book become a 2016 Bank Street Children's Book Committee's Best Books of the Year.

 Robinson provided "folk-art style paintings" for Margaret Wise Brown's reissued (2016) The Dead Bird, which received an "Outstanding Merit" distinction on the 2017 Bank Street Children's Book Committee's Best Books of the Year List.
 He was the illustrator for Cynthia Rylant's 2016 picture book, Little Penguins which was also the 2017 Bank Street Children's Book Committee's Best Books of the Year List.

 In 2018, his "evocative mixed-media illustrations" appeared in Matt de la Peña's Carmela Full of Wishes which appeared on the 2019 Bank Street Children's Book Committee's Best Books of the Year List.

-He provided the "stylized paint and collage illustrations" for Julie Fogliano's 2019 Just in Case You Wanted to Fly which was a 2020 Bank Street Children's Book Committee's Best Books of the Year with an "Outstanding Merit" distinction.
+He provided the "stylized paint and collage illustrations" for Julie Fogliano's 2019 Just in Case You Want to Fly which was a 2020 Bank Street Children's Book Committee's Best Books of the Year with an "Outstanding Merit" distinction.

 His 2019 picture book, Another was also a 2020 Bank Street Children's Book Committee's Best Books of the Year and also received an "Outstanding Merit" distinction.